ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

-To see the arrows, click the 'Open in a new tab' button in the repl Output tab.
+To see the arrows, click the "Open in a new tab" button in the repl Output tab.
 This opens the link to the repl in a new tab.
 You can copy this link to view your repl on your phone or to share it with your friends.

 ![Replit - open in new tab link](https://replit-docs-images.bardia.repl.co/images/tutorials/47-3dgamethreejs/open_in_new_tab.png)